 Child and Adolescent HIV Research

-TREAT Asia’s pediatric network includes 20 sites, 18 of which contribute to the TREAT Asia Pediatric HIV Observational Database (TApHOD).
-TApHOD is a regional pediatric HIV study set up by TREAT Asia in 2006 that includes data from more than 6,400 children and adolescents in Cambodia, India, Indonesia, Malaysia, Thailand, and Vietnam.
+TREAT Asia’s pediatric network includes 21 sites, most of which contribute to the TREAT Asia Pediatric HIV Observational Database (TApHOD).
+TApHOD is a regional pediatric HIV study set up by TREAT Asia in 2006 that includes data from more than 7,500 children and adolescents in Cambodia, India, Indonesia, Malaysia, Thailand, and Vietnam.
+Studies conducted through the network focus on investigating HIV clinical and treatment outcomes among children, adolescents, and young adults living with HIV.
+This includes the long-term consequences of HIV-associated co-morbidities, such as mental health disorders.

 Publications and analyses of TREAT Asia’s pediatric research network can be accessed at http://www.amfar.org/treat-asia/scientific-publications/.